INTO-CPS-Association/fmu-rabbitmq/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to INTO-CPS Maestro's documentation!
+Welcome to INTO-CPS RabbitMQ FMU documentation!
 ============================================
-Maestro2 is for specifying and executing co-simulations based on the Functional Mock-up Interface.
-It features a domain specific language called Mastro Base Language (MaBL) along with a parser and an interpreter.
-Furthermore, it makes it possible to write plugins that can either expand to MaBL code or execute in the interpreter.
+RabbitMQ FMU is an FMU that can subscribe to a RabbitMQ topic exchange and consume messages, which are then made available  via regular FMI outputs.

 .. toctree::
    :maxdepth: 3